-FlyOver in Vegas is a flight ride that takes you on a thrilling journey over landmarks and natural wonders.
+FlyOver is a flight ride that takes you on a thrilling journey over landmarks and natural wonders.
 So you’ll feel like a bird as you soar through the sky and dip, dive, and turn.

 Your seat lifts you off the ground with your feet dangling in front of a 52.5-foot wide circular screen.
 And it’s all shot in 8K resolution, with each film surrounding you and putting you right in the action!

 FlyOver is an all-sensory experience, too, so you won’t just see these exciting places – you’ll feel them.
 There are special effects like wind, mist, and even scents of nature.
 And each ride features an incredible musical score, all choreographed to what you see on the screen.